 Conservation Target: In general terms, a target is a clearly defined development goal that should be “SMART” (i.e., specific, measureable, achievable, realistic and time related).
 In the context of the network, a conservation target is a spatial, quantitative interpretation of a network objective (usually in the form of a percentage, but not always) that reflects the desired coverage of each conservation feature in the network.
 Conservation targets may also relate to spatial rules of thumb for size and spacing of individual spatial conservation measures in the network.

-Contributory site: An “other effective area-based conservation measure” that contributes to network objectives and conservation targets.

 Culture: The totality of the created world, including the constructed physical and social environments, material artefacts, social institutions, knowledge systems and worldviews.
 Culture is comprised of multifaceted, interconnected systems that cannot be understood without giving attention to the different parts.

 Culturally important area: An area identified as having cultural importance according to criteria in the framework.
 These areas are incorporated into the MPA network design process.